themrmax/themrmax.github.io/_posts/2015-10-29-advice-from-a-recovering-academic.md

 title: Advice from a recovering academic
 layout: post
 ---
-A friend from uni is just finishing his PhD and got in touch with me asking for advice about finding a non-academic job.
-I really enjoyed the chance to reflect on my past couple of years, and I thought I might share my letter to him in case it's useful to other people.
+A friend from uni is just finishing his PhD and got in touch with me asking for advice about finding a non-academic job, and the difference between academia and industry.
+I really enjoyed the chance to reflect on my past couple of years, and I thought I might share my advice to him in case it's useful to other people.

 Hey A.